Arborator/arborator-frontend/README.md

 - [ ] <adapting> Page KlangSample.vue (same as Klang.vue above)
 - [ ] <broken> when refresh page, we should not be redirected to home page, but stay on the sama page
   ***
+- [X] <broken>if user save a tree and has no tree yet, we have ERROR this4.$set is undefined
 - [x] fix breadcrumbs not working
 - [x] <estetic> Some global app styling doesn't work (we can see a light blue instead of the purple arboragrew theme, ;aybe our stylus loader/compiler is not working. )
 - [x] When importing conll files in a project, we don't see the userId convertor form